momtr/Grammars/README.md

 > this.t = ["if", ..., ""]

-Then you your grammar can construct an infinite number of sentences (with a finite length) deliminated by `.`, however the minimun number of sentences is one. <br>
+Then your grammar can construct an infinite number of sentences (with a finite length) deliminated by `.`, however the minimun number of sentences is one. <br>

 > grammar.start().split(" . ").length >= 1